 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The 2011 Petit Manseng is rich but tangy, tropical yet clean.
+The 2012 Petit Manseng is rich but tangy, tropical yet clean.
 It has aromas and flavors of pineapple, ginger, mango, honey and preserved lemon, as well as white flowers and spice.
 It is lightly sweet but shows excellent freshness, and finishes clean and dry with a lingering flavor of lemon zest.
-We expect it to age gracefully for at least a decade.
+We expect it to age gracefully.

 - Paso Robles